Tencent8/Free-V-bucks-generator/README.md

 # Free-V-bucks-generator
-(It doesn't actually generate Vbucks)
+(It doesn't actually generate Vbucks but it's still cool)